 - A Prescription for Drug Liability and Regulation, 58 Okla.
 L. Rev. 135 (2005) (discussing rationale for drug liability under the Restatement of Law: Third).

 - Nabors v.
 Romero (filed Tex.
-2014) (amicus brief for the Alliance of Automobile Manufacturers and U.S. Chamber Litigation Center on allowing the admissibility of evidence that a plaintiff was not using an available seat belt when relevant to his or her injuries).
+2014) (amicus brief for the Alliance of Automobile Manufacturers and the U.S. Chamber Litigation Center on allowing the admissibility of evidence that a plaintiff was not using an available seat belt when relevant to his or her injuries).

 - Hyundai v.
 Duncan (filed Va.
 2014) (amici brief for the Alliance of Automobile Manufacturers and the Association of Global Automakers on proper standards of liability for prophylactic safety devices).

 - State Farm v.
 Davis (filed Del.
-2013) (amici brief for the Property Casualty Insurers Association of America and the National Association of Mutual Insurance Companies on payouts under the Personal Injury Protection plans)
+2013) (amici brief for the Property Casualty Insurers Association of America and the National Association of Mutual Insurance Companies on payouts under the Personal Injury Protection plans).

 - Nissan Motor Co., Ltd. v.
 Maddox, (filed Ky.
-2014) (amici brief for the Association of Global Automakers, American Tort Reform Association, and NFIB Small Business Legal Center arguing that punitive damages should not be permitted when a product adhered to government and industry standards)
+2014) (amici brief for the Association of Global Automakers, American Tort Reform Association, and NFIB Small Business Legal Center arguing that punitive damages should not be permitted when a product adhered to government and industry standards).